Creating and using Python Virtual Environments

 To create a virtual environment in the current directory do the following

-If you look in the directory you’ll see a sub-directory env
+If you look in the directory you’ll see a sub-directory env this

 contains all files that drive the virtual environment.
 In particular